anton-k/hindley-milner-type-check/README.md

     PBool _ b -> pretty b
 ```

-Also we need pretty printer for source code locations:
+Also we need a pretty printer for source code locations:

 ```haskell
 instance Pretty CodeLoc where